Bulawayo Athletic Club: As a cricket venue

 In the summer of 1992, the Zimbabwe national cricket team was granted Test status.
 Shortly afterwards, Bulawayo Athletic Club hosted one Test match (becoming the country's second Test venue, after Harare Sports Club) and one One Day International, with New Zealand the visitors in both.

 New Zealand won the ODI, on 31 October, by 22 runs.
 The Test began the following day, but was badly hit by rain and a lack of adequate covering, with ten hours of play lost.
 In addition, the wicket was poor, as were the attendances (1,000 on the first day and a few hundred each day thereafter).
 Thus, when international cricket returned to Bulawayo, it was played at the nearby Queens Sports Club.

 Bulawayo Athletic Club continued to host domestic matches, and along with Queens Sports Club served as a home ground for the Matabeleland team.

 International Centuries

 Test Centuries

-Only 2 Test centuries have been scored at the venue.
+Only two Test centuries have been scored at the venue.

 One Day International Centuries

-Only 1 One Day International centuries have been scored at the venue.
+Four One Day International centuries have been scored at the venue.

 List of Five Wicket Hauls

 Tests

-Only one five wicket haul in Test matches have been taken at the venue.
+Only one Test five wicket haul has been taken at the venue.

+One Day Internationals

+Two ODI five-wicket hauls have been taken at the venue.